Howard Zinn: Early life

 Zinn was born to a Jewish immigrant family in Brooklyn, New York City, on August 24, 1922.
 His father, Eddie Zinn, born in Austria-Hungary, immigrated to the US with his brother Samuel before the outbreak of World War I. His mother, Jenny (Rabinowitz) Zinn, emigrated from the Eastern Siberian city of Irkutsk.
 His parents first became acquainted as workers at the same factory.
 During the Great Depression, his father worked as a ditch digger and window cleaner, and for a brief time, his parents ran a neighborhood candy store, barely earning a living.
 For many years, Zinn's father was in the waiters' union and worked as a waiter for weddings and bar mitzvahs.

 Both parents were factory workers with limited education when they met and married, and there were no books or magazines in the series of apartments where they raised their children.
 Zinn's parents introduced him to literature by sending 10 cents plus a coupon to the New York Post for each of the 20 volumes of Charles Dickens' collected works.
+Zinn studied creative writing at Thomas Jefferson High School in a special program established by principal and poet Elias Lieberman.

 As a young man, Zinn made the acquaintance of several young Communists from his Brooklyn neighborhood.
 They invited him to a political rally being held in Times Square.
 Despite it being a peaceful rally, mounted police charged the marchers.
 Zinn was hit and knocked unconscious.
 This would have a profound effect on his political and social outlook.

-Howard Zinn studied creative writing at Thomas Jefferson High School in a special program established by principal and poet Elias Lieberman.

 Zinn initially opposed entry into World War II, influenced by his friends, by the results of the Nye Committee, and by his ongoing reading.
 However, these feelings shifted as he learned more about fascism and its rise in Europe.
 The book Sawdust Caesar had a particularly large impact through its depiction of Mussolini.
 After graduating from high school in 1940, Zinn took the Civil Service exam and became an apprentice shipfitter in the New York Navy Yard at the age of 18.

 Concerns about low wages and hazardous working conditions compelled Zinn and several other apprentices to form the Apprentice Association.
 At the time, apprentices were excluded from trade unions and thus had little bargaining power, to which the Apprentice Association was their answer.
-The head organizers of the association, which included Zinn himself, would meet once a week outside of work to discuss strategy and read books that at the time were considered radical.
+The head organizers of the association, which included Zinn, would meet once a week outside of work to discuss strategy and read books that at the time were considered radical.
 Zinn was the Activities Director for the group.
 His time in this group would tremendously influence his political views and created for him an appreciation for unions.